tensory/HowToGit/README.md

 Use this method if you're developing by yourself and you're only interested in getting your branch changes into master, without a review step.

-Once you feel you are done with your working branch, do a "git status":
+Once you feel you are done with your working branch, do a `git status`:

 `$ git status`

 If you see any files that are STAGED (added) but NOT COMMITTED, git will not let you continue with this process.
 Unstaged files will be ignored, committed files will be included, but staged files stand in the way.

 If you want to unstage anything, you can do it with git reset (you can google it for the exact process.)
-Now's the time to do one last "git commit -m" if you see any stragglers.
+Now's the time to do one last `git commit -m` if you see any stragglers.
 But let's assume that all the files you wanted to commit are committed.

 OKAY.
 Now, remember your working branch name (git status will tell you if you forgot).
 Now change to master: